Other Topics FAQ

-Shouldn’t the landlord deal with my noisy, demanding, downstairs neighbors?
+Shouldn’t the landlord deal with my noisy demanding, downstairs neighbors?

 - If the landlord refuses to intervene, you have a couple of other possible courses of action.

 - If you can convince a judge that the harassment from the neighbor constitutes an intolerable situation for you, you might be able to get out of your lease without being responsible for future rent.

-- The rent may not be raised during the specified period of a fixed term lease, nor may tenants be asked to vacate unless they’ve failed substantially to live up to the commitments they’ve made in signing the lease—if they’re seriously behind with the rent, for example.
+- The rent may not be raised during the specified period of a fixed-term lease, nor may tenants be asked to vacate unless they’ve failed substantially to live up to the commitments they’ve made in signing the lease—if they’re seriously behind with the rent, for example.

 What laws are there about smoking in or near the apartment?

 - State law prohibits the smoking of any tobacco product with 25 feet of a playground or tot lot sandbox area, and also prohibits the disposal of tobacco-related waste in these areas.

-Can our landlord make us pay by cashiers check?
+Can our landlord make us pay by cashier’s check?

-It is perfectly within the rights of your landlord to require a more stable form of payment, especially if your roommate has bounced checks.
+- It is perfectly within the rights of your landlord to require a more stable form of payment, especially if your roommate has bounced checks.

-Your lease agreement has a clause called “joint and several liability” which implies that you and your roommate are one in the same.
-Hence her bounced check is your bounced check.
+- Your lease agreement has a clause called “joint and several liabilities” which implies that you and your roommate are one and the same.

 - Hence, their bounced check is your bounced check.